mturk/svcbatch/docs/examples/apachetomcat.md

 # Running Apache Tomcat

-This is simple example how to use SvcBatch to run Apache Tomcat as a Windows service.
+This example shows how to use SvcBatch to run Apache Tomcat as a Windows service.

-Ensure that you have at least jdk version 8 installed, so that java.exe does not exit on user log off.
+Ensure that you have at least jdk version 8 installed, so that jvm does not exit on user log off.

 ### Prerequisites

 Download latest [SvcBatch release](https://github.com/mturk/svcbatch/releases) and put `svcbatch.exe` into your `tomcat/bin` directory.

 SvcBatch executable can be shared between multiple Tomcat instances.
-Simply put `svcbatch.exe` into desired directory and modify your service create scripts to pass the full path to `svcbatch.exe`
+Simply put `svcbatch.exe` into desired directory and modify your service create scripts to set working directory  using `/W` commandline option for each different instance.

 ### Example service